 In this man’s case, he is subject to 10 years to life in prison by committing a Class A felony offense.
 Missouri is a state the raises the level of DWI offense when a person is charged a third time.
 From that point forward, the class types of felonies increase.

 It is important to seek an experienced DWI attorney if you have been charged with the crime because there may be alternative methods to obtain a dismissal, such as affirmative defenses.
 DWIs are not always an accurate offense, depending on the situation.
 Sometimes, the measurements of determining blood alcohol level are skewed and unreliable pieces of evidence against you.
 If you are unsure what your rights are, you need to get legal help right away.

 DWI convictions come with heavy consequences.
 Here are some examples:

 - Possible job loss

 Your reputation, freedom, and overall quality-of-life could become greatly impacted after even just one DWI conviction.
-Thankfully, you can and should fight-back.
+Thankfully, you can and should fight-back with a DUI Lawyer.
 You don’t have to accept the consequences that threaten your future.
 There are many resources available to help drivers understand the consequences they face, and avoid future hardships as a result.